AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!NOTE]
 >
 >When using your own CDN, you do not need to install domains and certificates in Cloud Manager.
-The routing in the Adobe CDN is done by using the default domain `publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com` which should be sent in the request `Host` header.
-Overwriting the request `Host` header with a custom domain name can cause the request to be incorrectly routed by the Adobe CDN.
+The routing in the Adobe CDN is done by using the default domain `publish-p<PROGRAM_ID>-e<ENV-ID>.adobeaemcloud.com`, which should be sent in the request `Host` header.
+Overwriting the request `Host` header with a custom domain name may route the request incorrectly through the Adobe CDN.

 >[!NOTE]
 >